Regulatory Model Numbers

 2 -48V 4 Protective Earth

-Table 5 provides status conditions that correspond to the DC power supply status LED states.
+Table 5 - DC Power Supply Status LED States (Rear) provides conditions corresponding to the DC power supply status LED states.

 Table 5.
 DC Power Supply Status LED States (Rear)